 5. Get the Count of Email Conversions

-Google Analytics allow you see how many visitors have subscribed to your website through Emails.
-Along with that you can also check how many members have accessed your site through Emails.
+Google Analytics allow you to see how many visitors have subscribed to your website through Emails.
+Along with that, you can also check how many members have accessed your site through Emails.

 This process will help you to understand your Email Marketing Strategy whether it is effective for you or not.
 You can also learn which browsers, internet service providers, and operating systems the majority of your visitors are using to access your website.

 4 Ways to Use Google Analytics to Find Content Ideas

 Content is King!!
 Right?
 Many marketers use Content Marketing for different purposes like engaging users; getting leads etc.